reneighbor/python-for-social-scientists/slides/slides.md

 --
 ### Your project can be answering question X with data

-##  Girls-to-boys in primary and secondary school
+Girls-to-boys school attendance ratios (primary and secondary)
 * United States
 * El Salvador
 * Pakistan